cmutel/regionalized-lcia-data-standard/Regionalized LCIA data standard.md

 ## Resources

-### Common properties
+### Common resource properties

-A single resource covers characterization factors with five common characteristics: the same spatial scale, the same uncertainty distribution, the same impact category, the same weighting, and the same normalization.
-It is also worth noting what does not have to be the same - there can be multiple elementary flows in the same resource, or multiple archetypes for a single elementary flow.
+A resource covers characterization factors with five common characteristics: the same spatial scale, the same uncertainty distribution, the same impact category, the same weighting, and the same normalization.
+It is also worth noting what does not have to be the same - there can be multiple elementary flows in one resource, or multiple archetypes for a single elementary flow.
 As such, the common properties of a `resource` look like this:

 ::

   {
-    "distribution": "<name of an uncertainty distribution from UncertWeb specification; see uncertainty section>", "amount-field": "<name of field that best describes the amount field, e.g. mean, median or mode; from UncertWeb specification>", "impact-category": ["<list of categories>", "<to whatever depth is necessary>"], "flows": [{
+    "distribution": "<name of an uncertainty distribution from UncertWeb specification; see uncertainty section>", "amount-field": "<name of field that best describes the amount field, i.e. mean, median, mode, or unknown>", "impact-category": ["<list of categories>", "<to whatever depth is necessary>"], "flows": [{
         "name": "<short name of elementary flow; must be unique>",